Dancer, Tessa Priem, creator of "Inner Reformation: an Autobiography Danced" & the book

 If you want to learn more about all I do, visit my about page!
 Of course, the best way to keep up on Inner Reformation is to follow me on Facebook & Instagram.
 You can also subscribe to Inner Reformation on Youtube where I post all kinds of lovely outdoor dance videos.
 Feel free to like, share, or comment on this post.
 Finally, if you need to reach me, feel free to contact me.
 Enjoy the journey!
 Love, Tessa

 Hi, my name is Tessa.
-I'm a dancer, choreographer, performer.
-The creator of the solo show, "Inner Reformation: an Autobiography Danced."
-It's my life story danced out.
-I began creating it on October 31, 2016.
-Now (October 31, 2019), I seek to put it into words!
-I am allowing myself 5 years to complete it, this written autobiography.
-Feel free to leave comments, share, "like" it, and so forth!
-And if you need anything, I'm here.
-Just write!
+I'm a dancer, choreographer, writer, performer, and digital art maker--the creator of the solo show "Inner Reformation: an Autobiography Danced."
+It's my life story danced out!
+I began creating my solo show on October 31, 2016.
+Now (October 31, 2019), I seek to put my life story into words.
+I'm allowing myself five years to complete my written autobiography; it's an adventure!
+Feel free to leave comments, share, "like" these blog posts, and so forth.
+If you need anything, just write!